 Aodhán Ó Ríordáin TD Minister of State at the Department of Justice and Equality and Arts, Heritage and the Gaeltacht with special responsibility for Equality, New Communities and Culture.
 Dublin : Dublin Bay North : Clontarf086 8190336

-He is currently the Vice Chair of the Committee on Education and Social Protection and a member of both the Finance, Public Expenditure & Reform Committee as well as the Good Friday Agreement Implementation Committee.
+Prior to his appointment as a Minister of State he served as Vice Chair of the Committee on Education and Social Protection and a member of both the Finance, Public Expenditure & Reform Committee and the Good Friday Agreement Implementation Committee.

-Prior to being a full time public representative, Aodhán worked as a teacher and principal in Sheriff Street where he was inspired to get involved in politics to further the causes of the disadvantaged and voiceless in our society.
+Before 2011 Aodhán worked as a teacher and principal in St Laurence O’Toole’s GNS in Sheriff Street where he was inspired to get involved in politics to further the causes of the disadvantaged and voiceless in our society.

 He served as Deputy Lord Mayor of Dublin in 2006, during which time he launched his ‘Right to Read Campaign’ in an effort to challenge the poor literacy rates in disadvantaged areas.
 This was successful in helping promote local literacy strategies which are still in place, and also opened every library in Dublin City for 6 days a week.
 It was a moment of particular pride for Aodhán when the library local to Sheriff Street opened on a Saturday due to his efforts.

 - Campaigning for Traveller Ethnicity in conjunction with the Irish Traveller Movement

 - Member of ‘Show Racism the Red Card’ Executive Board

 - Co-author of amendment to Employment Equality to remove discrimination on basis of sexuality or marital status in religious-run state-funded institutions.